yi-huang-1/torchrdit/wiki/Utils.md

 - C12 = A12 (I - B11 A22)^(-1) B12
 - C21 = B21 (I - A22 B11)^(-1) A21
 - C22 = B22 + B21 A22 (I - B11 A22)^(-1) B12

+This optimized implementation includes:
+- Single LU factorization (instead of two separate solves) for 7-11% speedup
+- Numerical stability improvements with regularization epsilon
+- Batched solving for 2D matrices using horizontal concatenation
+- Full gradient preservation for optimization workflows

 **Arguments**: